AdvaySanketi/advay-sanketi-portfolio/README.md

 - Database schema & API flow
 - Performance optimizations & scalability
 - Technical challenges & solutions

+Every project is authored as an MDX file under `content/projects/`, so the writing and the deep dive live in the same place — check `content/projects/*.mdx` to see one in full.

 Make sure to check it out!